Rodney, the hare that didn’t care (but he did really)

-Rodney has an illness, which is never disclosed, and he doesn’t want to play or tell his friends in case they don’t want to be around him or treat him differently.
-They just think he is grumpy.
+Rodney has an illness, which is never disclosed.
+He doesn’t want to play or tell his friends in case they don’t want to be around him or treat him differently.
+So they just think he is grumpy.

 Honesty is essential

 It was important to show that when Rodney was honest with his friends everything was alright because they understood.
 Friends and family can’t help if they don’t know what is going on and we see that Rodney feels happier once he shares how he feels.
-The story is told through gentle rhyme.
-Megan Pugh’s beautiful illustrations tell a story too; as the story progresses you will notice that clouds and drab colours gradually get brighter until we finish with a rainbow.
+The story is told through gentle rhyme and Megan Pugh’s beautiful illustrations tell a story too.
+As the story progresses, you will notice that clouds and drab colours gradually get brighter until we finish with a rainbow.
 The rainbow is also a nod to the LGBTQ community.

-I feel it’s important to talk about health issues from a very early age as I have witnessed children shutting down as they don’t want to appear weak or worry their parents.
-Isabelle stopped telling us anything eventually as we got so distressed and it is guilt I will live with for a long time.
+I feel it’s important to talk about health issues from a very early age as I have witnessed children shutting down.
+This happens because they don’t want to appear weak or worry their parents.
+Isabelle stopped telling us anything eventually as we got so distressed, and it is guilt I will live with for a long time.

 Gail is a mum of 2, living in South Staffordshire.
 Since Isabelle’s diagnosis, she has been driven to raise awareness of invisible illnesses as so many people look fine but they are not!
 You can read Gail’s blog on Crohn’s Disease here: https://wecanaccess.com/crohns-diagnosing-my-daughter/